 Trade marks can be registered pursuant to the Trade Marks Act 2002.
-Registration provides the owner with the exclusive statutory right to use that trade mark in New Zealand in relation to the goods or services for which it is registered.
+Registration provides the owner with the exclusive statutory right to use that trade mark in New Zealand in relation to the goods and/or services for which it is registered.
 The initial registration period is 10 years and a registration can be renewed for subsequent 10 year periods upon payment of renewal fees.

 Use is not a pre-requisite for filing a trade mark application.
-However, registered trade marks can be cancelled if they are not used for a continuous period of three years.
+However, registered trade marks can be revoked if they are not used for a continuous period of three years or more.

-To be registrable, a trade mark must be distinctive.
-Examples of marks that typically may not be registered include descriptive words and names with geographical significance associated with the relevant goods or services.
+To be registrable, a trade mark must be distinctive and can include a word(s), logos, devices, colours and even sounds and smell and combinations of these trade mark types.
+Examples of marks that are typically not registerable include descriptive words and names with geographical significance associated with the relevant goods or services.
 Trade marks that contain Māori text or imagery may not be registered if they are considered offensive to Māori.